-Created in 1924 by the Austrian philosopher Rudolf Joseph Lorenz Steiner in an attempt to find a synthesis between science and spirituality, biodynamic practices in winemaking treat a vineyard as one complete ecosystem, with all aspects being considered interconnected and symbiotic.
+Created in 1924 by the Austrian philosopher Rudolf Joseph Lorenz Steiner in an attempt to find a synthesis between science and spirituality, biodynamic practices in winemaking treat a vineyard as one complete ecosystem (an even more environmentally comprehensive Organic practice), with all aspects being considered interconnected and symbiotic.

 What Does ‘Biodynamic’ Mean In Viticulture?